 1. Snowmobile Tours

-Perfect for thrill-seekers of all ages, Yellowstone snowmobile tours offer an exciting and memorable cold weather experience.
-Hop on a state-of-the-art snow machine and explore the geysers, hot springs, waterfalls, and snow-covered meadows that have made Yellowstone famous.
+Perfect for thrillseekers of all ages, Yellowstone snowmobile tours offer an exciting and memorable cold weather experience.
+Hop on a state-of-the-art snowmobile and explore the geysers, hot springs, waterfalls, and snow-covered meadows that have made Yellowstone famous.
 Your guide will even explain the history and geology of the area.
 All you have to do is enjoy the ride!

 2. Snowcoach Tours

-Every year in early November, Yellowstone’s roads close to regular traffic as the Park prepares for the winter season.
+Every year in early November, Yellowstone’s roads close to regular traffic as the park prepares for the winter season.
 Once enough snow accumulates (usually by mid-December), roads open to “oversnow” travel only.
-This means that the only way to visit Old Faithful, the Grand Canyon, and other popular destinations is by snowcoach!
-This specialized vehicle is equipped with bus style seating and provides a fabulous view of Yellowstone’s unbeatable winter scenery.
+This means that the only way to visit Old Faithful and other popular park destinations is by snowcoach!
+This specialized vehicle is equipped with bus-style seating and provides a fabulous view of Yellowstone’s unbeatable winter scenery.